ramit21/machine-learning-python/algorithms/Random Forest/README.md

 ```
 brew install xgboost
 ```
-It is not just meant for Python, but also has interfaces for others like JVM, R etc, and also has its own CLI.
+It is not just meant for Python sklearn, but also has interfaces for others like JVM, R etc, and also has its own CLI.

 The hyperparameters must be carefully passed to XGBoost, as these decide how XGBoost algorithm will work.